hanzoai/ROCm/docs/index.md

 {doc}`HIP (Heterogeneous-Compute Interface for Portability)<hip:index>`, OpenCL,
 and OpenMP, as explained in the [Programming guide](./how-to/programming_guide.rst).

-If you're using AMD Radeon GPUs or Ryzen APUs in a workstation setting with a display connected, review [ROCm on Radeon and Ryzen documentation](https://rocm.docs.amd.com/projects/radeon-ryzen/en/latest/index.html).
+If you're using AMD Radeon GPUs or Ryzen APUs in a workstation setting with a display connected, review {doc}`ROCm on Radeon and Ryzen documentation<radeon:index>`.

 ROCm documentation is organized into the following categories: